jleluyer/sibship_SNPpanel/README.md

 # sibship_SNPpanel

-Sibship reconstruction from SNP panel genotyping using Sequoia R package
+A sibship reconstruction from SNP panel genotyping using Sequoia R package

 ## Warning